TheFixerDevelopment/ServerSelectorUI/README.md

 ## WARNING

-# This branch is for public use.
-This branch is that's for public use very only, meaning you can use it, change anything without any problems, and what not.
+# This branch is for public use, meaning you can use it, change anything without any problems, and what not.
 # But keep in mind - We are currently unfinished with this project, especially for public use branch.
 # With this branch, you may wish to: Configurate, make changes that could potential be good for your server use and everything else.
 # And more.